mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 TREVOR GYTE
-Trevor is a gargantuan man with a weightlifter’s physique and a shaven head.
+Trevor is a gargantuan man with a weightlifter's physique and a shaven head.
 His olive skin is covered in prison tattoos, with only his golden-brown eyes shining through.
 Won from another noble at a gambling table, Trevor has been in
-Zander’s service for six months now; an experience beginning only a day after his release from prison.
-Before prison he was an enforcer for one of his home planet’s most notorious gangs, although he now counts himself as the ships ‘first mate’.
+Zander's service for six months now; an experience beginning only a day after his release from prison.
+Before prison he was an enforcer for one of his home planet's most notorious gangs, although he now counts himself as the ships 'first mate'.
 Trevor likes life aboard the Pink, it being easy in comparison to his previous way of life and with